 Root Ivy Cuttings

 Dip the cut end of your ivy cuttings into rooting hormone, which encourages root development.
-Use a stake or other thin object to poke a hole in the growing medium.
-Press the cut end of the cutting into the rooting medium about 1 inch deep.
+Use a pencil or other thin object to poke a hole in the growing medium.
+Press the cut end of the cutting into the rooting medium about 1 inch deep, making sure the lowest node is below the surface of the medium.
 Pat the medium around the stem to help hold it in place.
 If you're planting multiple cuttings in one container, leave a few inches between the cuttings to give them enough space to grow.

 Protect Ivy Cuttings

 Ivy cuttings need consistent moisture to help with the rooting process, so check the soil often and water the cuttings as needed to keep the medium moist.
 One way you can help retain more moisture is by covering the pot and cutting with a clear plastic bag.
 Make sure the bag doesn't crowd the cutting.
-It needs to be clear to allow sunlight to reach it.
+It needs to be clear to allow light to reach the cuttings.
 Another option is to place the cuttings in a propagation flat with a clear plastic dome.

-Choose a brightly lit spot with indirect sunlight for the cuttings.
+Choose a brightly lit spot out of direct sunlight for the cuttings.
 You can also use grow lights indoors if you don't have a good spot with bright, indirect light.
 Avoid direct sunlight, which can be too hot and harsh for the cuttings.

 Plant Ivy Cuttings in Soil

 Your ivy cuttings should sprout roots in six to eight weeks.
 You can gently tug on the cuttings to see if they've developed roots.
 Once the root system develops, you can transplant the ivy seedling into soil.
-Fill your container with fresh potting soil and plant the seedling in the pot.
-Add more potting soil to cover the roots.
+Fill your container with fresh potting soil and plant the rooted cutting in the pot.
 Water the transplanted ivy and care for it like you do other ivy plants.